nimitz-Bear/nudge/README.md

 # Nudge

 Nudge is a to-do/reminders app for Android and iOS.
-It's main feature is to allow users to see and plan around all their tasks.
+Its main feature is to allow users to see and plan around all their tasks.

 ## Getting Started

-First make sure you have [https://docs.flutter.dev/get-started/install](Flutter) and the [https://firebase.google.com/docs/cli#install_the_firebase_cli](Firebase CLI) tools installed.
+First, make sure you have [Flutter](https://docs.flutter.dev/get-started/install) and the [Firebase CLI Tools](https://firebase.google.com/docs/cli#install_the_firebase_cli) installed.

 To run the app:
 $ cd path/to/project/directory/nudge